harness/developer-hub/docs/platform/delegates/install-delegates/docker-delegate-to-ecs-fargate.md

 Use these steps to deploy a delegate to an ECS cluster as an ECS service.
 The installed delegate connects to your AWS resources.

-This process requires a delegate an immutable image.
+This process requires a delegate with an immutable image type.
 For more information, go to [Delegate image types](/docs/platform/Delegates/delegate-concepts/delegate-image-types).

 :::info
 You can also [use a Terraform module to deploy a delegate to an ECS cluster](#deploy-a-delegate-using-terraform).